datacommonsorg/website/README.md

 Contact DataCommons team to get permission for access of secret manager.

 ### Set Google Application Credential
-Contact DataCommons team to get permission for GCP application credentail.
+Contact DataCommons team to get permission for GCP application credential.
 Then run the following command once

 ```bash